 Alumni Association

-The e-materiae association, founded by the class of 2003, is open to all alumni ofthe Master’s in Intangible Creations program, which has since become the Master’sin Intellectual Property Law and ICT.
+The e-materiae association, founded by the Class of 2003, is open to all alumni ofthe Master’s in Intangible Creations program, which has since become the Master’sin Intellectual Property Law and ICT.

 • promote the Master's programin Intellectual Property Law and ICT;